 27) Creamy Tuscan Chicken

-Prepare for everyone to ask you, “What’s in this?
+Get ready for people to say, “What’s in this?
 Is this some sort of secret family recipe?”
-This creamy chicken dish combines seared chicken, garlic, broth, a touch of cream, and sun-dried tomatoes to create a sauce with creamy tangy depth.
-Looking like you’re trying to be balanced, the spinach has become particularly over-wilted.
-Because it would be wrong on an emotional level to leave sauce behind, this dish can be served with pasta or some crusty bread to mop up the sauce.
+This creamy chicken dish with garlic, broth, a little of cream, and suncooked, takes the chicken and makes a sauce with creamy tangy depth.
+To seem like you are trying to make it balanced the wilted spinach is over-done.
+It would feel emotionally wrong to leave sauce behind, so you can have this with some crusty bread to wipe up the sauce or a pasta.

 28) Stuffed Peppers